molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### End-to-end testing: Conclusion

 End-to-end tests used to be expensive while the outcome was poor.
-A lot of labor was necessary to write end-to-end tests that pass reliably when the application is working correctly.
+It was hard to write tests that pass reliably when the application is working correctly.
 This time could not be invested in writing useful tests that uncover bugs and regressions.

 For years, Protractor was the end-to-end testing framework most Angular developers relied on.
 With Cypress, a framework arose that sets new standards.
 Compared to Protractor, Cypress excels in developer experience and cost-effectiveness.

+<aside class="margin-note">Protractor and Cypress examples</aside>

-While this guide recommends to start with Cypress, WebDriver-based frameworks like Protractor and Webdriver.io are still useful if you need to test a broad range of browsers.
+While this guide recommends to start with Cypress, WebDriver-based frameworks are still useful if you need to test a broad range of browsers.
 For all Cypress tests in this guide, you will find equivalent Protractor tests in the example repositories.

 Even with Cypress, end-to-end tests are much more complex and error-prone than unit and integration tests with Jasmine and Karma.
 Then again, end-to-end tests are highly effective to test a feature under realistic circumstances.